 Upon independence at the end of 1991, the new government under the control of former General Secretary (now President) Nazarbayev scrapped the name Tselinograd and went with Akmola again.
 Sign painters went to work, but in 1998 just after the city took the capital crown from Almaty, the name was changed to Astana.

-Magnet and mug makers for the tourist trade again has to recalibrate when the current name of Nur-Sultan was settled in 2019.
+Magnet and mug makers for the tourist trade again had to recalibrate when the name of Nur-Sultan was settled in 2019, and then once again (hope they didn't destroy the stockpiles of 'Astana' branded goodies) when the name changed back in 2022.

 A mix not as melting-potty as Almaty, but still notable on the streets.